islandora-interest-groups/Islandora-UI-Interest-Group/README.md

 * The interest group will meet once a month virtually (eg. via Skype)
 * The conveners will produce a report to be submitted to the Islandora Roadmap Committee following the IUIIG's meetings.

+## Meetings
+* The group meets at **2pm Eastern Time on the 4th Wednesday of the month** on Skype.
+To join, add rosemary.lib (Rosie Le Faive) on skype and indicate you'd like to join the UIIG.

 ## Membership
 * Rosie Le Faive (UPEI)
 * Mike Nason (UNB)